cckn1ght/catcatch/README.md

 # catcatch
 A cat detection program that prevents cat typing on your keyboard

-"Sorry for the akward message, my cat did that"
+"Sorry for the awkward message, my cat did that"

 No worries anymore.
 CatCatch detects cat appearance using your Mac's camera and immeditely disable keyboard functions.